kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

     ]
 ```

-And now we run the training data again (this is going to a become refrain) and look at the classification report:
+And now we run the training data again (this is going to become a common refrain) and look at the
+classification report:

 ```text
                precision    recall  f1-score   support